Senryoku/SenBoy/README.md

 SenBoy now have a basic GUI!
 Yay!
 Bring it up (or hide it) by pressing Escape or Enter.

-Pass a rom path via the command line to run it :
+You can also pass a rom path via the command line to run it :
 ````
 ./SenBoy path/to/the/rom [options]
 ````

 Option			| Effect
 ----------------|--------
--d				| Uses Debug Display (with tiles data)
+-d				| Start in debug mode
--b				| Skip Boot ROM (May cause problems)
+-b				| Skip Boot ROM
 -s				| Disable sound
 --dmg 			| Force execution in original GameBoy mode --cgb 			| Force execution in GameBoy Color mode